OccupyMars2025/OccupyMars2025/README.md

 ### <p align="center"> *[At Harvard, knowledge enters my mind at a terrifying rate every day.](http://xhslink.com/a/jZMjaSoybOLdb)* </p>

 ---

-## Goals 2025/5/30 - 6/20:
-### 0. Run 10km in 50 minutes, run a half marathon in 1 hour and 45 minutes, do 100 push-ups in a row, do 50 pull-ups in a row
-### 1. Complete the study of all papers and source codes related to AlphaFold 2&3

----
 ## newest personal records